 Ogle School offers academic and graduate employment services to students.
 Ogle School does not guarantee employment; the beauty industry has an on-going need for well-trained professionals.
 Ogle School is often contacted by salons, spas and manufacturers wishing to interview graduates regarding employment opportunities.

 GRADUATION CEREMONIES

-Graduation ceremonies are held annually in which students and guests may be invited to attend.
+Graduation ceremonies are held annually, at the School Director's discretion, at which students and guests may be invited to attend.
 Graduation ceremonies are held for students who have met all graduation requirements.